Bohey Dulang is a mountainous island formed by the remnants of an ancient volcano.

-The crater forming Bohey Dulang is now flooded with seawater creating a large, majestic lagoon 25m deep.
+The crater forming Bohey Dulang is now flooded with seawater creating a large, majestic lagoon 25 meters deep.

 Bohey Dulang is best known for the breathtaking views at the top of its peak, bird watching and the Giant Clams and Marine Invertebrate Hatchery.

-The island is also known for its population of Sea Gypsies, who’re some of the most photographed around the marine park.
+The island is also known for its population of Sea Gypsies, who’re some of the most photographed in and around the marine park.

 Things To Do